 Figure 1.
 Rate of ILI per 1000 consultations at sentinel GPs (Australian Sentinel Practices Research Network) in WA by week, 2018 to 2023 YTD

-The rate of ILI-related presentations to EDs decreased and admissions remained stable in the past week (Figure 2).
+The rate of ILI-related presentations to EDs remained stable in the past week while the rate of ILI-related admissions decreased (Figure 2).